John Thurman Field

 Despite the above shortcomings, the place itself did have some charm, so it was a mild surprise when the city and the Nuts’ parent club, the Seattle Mariners, announced in July 2024 that they had not come to terms on a lease agreement and the team would be moving out after the 2024 season.
 There was consideration that the club would relocate temporarily to a college field in Southern California for 2025, but ultimately the city and the Mariners agreed on lease terms for one more season.

-Ultimately, the club is still likely to land in SoCal.
+Ultimately, the club is set to land in SoCal.
 A new complex is being built in Ontario, expected to be ready for the 2026 season.
 That will likely involve several affiliation shifts, as the Los Angeles Dodgers, who currently have an affiliate in Rancho Cucamonga, are looking at placing their affiliate in Ontario.
-The Nuts could wind up there or in San Bernardino come 2026.
+The Nuts will apparently relocate to San Bernardino come 2026.

 More photos from 2018 in this Facebook album (public, no account required)